mattleymusic/DAIC-WOZ/README.md

 │   ├── 301_P/
 │   │   └── diarisation_participant/
 │   │       └── ...
+│   ├── meta_info.csv
 ```

+where `meta_info.csv` contains the columns *participant, target, subset* and contains the ground truth labels corresponding to the patients.

 ## Audio concatenation
 Once the data is provided in the structure outlined above, run the following script to generate a long audio file per patient.
 Make sure the venv is activated.